 your application tool.

-word processing programs such as Microsoft Word do not give consistent results
+programs such as Microsoft Word do not give consistent results and are to be

-necessary with minimal space between.
-If necessary a separate PDF
+space between.
+If necessary a separate PDF file or JPEG

 Direct Imaging is a variation of the Dry Transfer process that uses a